powenn/powenn/README.md

 ### About me

-A student interested in iOS jaillbreak and software development
+A student interested in penetration testing and software development

-learning programming and iOS app development
+learning penetration testing, programming and software development

 I am training Java, C#, Python, Swift and Dart